This Smashed Potatoes Recipe has crispy outsides, fluffy insides, and just the right amount of seasoning. Plus, a flavorful lemon-chive dipping sauce.

 The reason I don’t use real garlic or other dried herbs is that they tend to burn with the high oven temp — better to add garlic powder and then garnish with real herbs at the end of cooking time.

-Smashed Potato Tips
+Smashed Potatoes Recipe Tips

 Do You Boil Potatoes Before Baking?